 *Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.
 Thank you for your support!

 Chicago offers so much for families whether they are tourists or locals.
-To make the best of a Chicago staycation, consider checking into a downtown Chicago hotel if the budget allows.
-If not, take a train ride into the city and use public transit or ride sharing services to explore.
+To make the best of a city staycation, consider checking into a downtown Chicago hotel if the budget allows.
+If not, take a train ride into the city and use public transit or ride-sharing services to explore.

-Other destinations outside of downtown that should be on a staycation Chicago list include: the Morton Arboretum, Museum of Science and Industry, and the waterfront along Lake Michigan.
+Other destinations outside of downtown that should be on a staycation Chicago list are the Morton Arboretum, Museum of Science and Industry, and the waterfront along Lake Michigan.

 Cincinnati is full of rich history, beautiful parks, and plenty of great family-friendly activities.
 This city is the ideal spot to settle in for a staycation.
 Looks can be deceiving as there is more to do here than meets the eye.

-From visiting Cincinnati’s celebrity hippo, Fiona, to taking in the breath-taking views from the top of the Carew tower, there is no shortage of family fun.
+From visiting Cincinnati’s celebrity hippo, Fiona, to taking in the breathtaking views from the top of the Carew tower, there is no shortage of family fun.